aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/document-properties/specify-the-language-of-the-excel-file-using-builtin-document-properties/_index.md

 ## **Possible Usage Scenarios**

 You can change the Language of Excel file by right-clicking the file and then selecting Properties > Details and then editing the Language field.
-Please use [**BuiltInDocumentPropertyCollection.language**](https://reference.aspose.com/cells/python-net/aspose.cells.properties/builtindocumentpropertycollection/language) property to change it programmatically using Aspose.Cells APIs.
+Please use [**BuiltInDocumentPropertyCollection.language**](https://reference.aspose.com/cells/python-net/aspose.cells.properties/builtindocumentpropertycollection/language) property to change it programmatically using Aspose.Cells for Python via .NET APIs.

 ## **Specify the Language of the Excel File using BuiltIn Document Properties**